 - While speaking, use the language of designing and making, for example words such as ‘join', ‘build' and ‘shape'.
 And use evaluative and comparative language – ‘longer', ‘shorter', ‘lighter', ‘heavier' and ‘stronger'.

 - Encourage and support the use of a range of tools, such as scissors, hole punch, stapler, glue spreader, rolling pin, cutter and grater.
 As children grow older they will become more independent.
-Why not encourage your child to make lunch on day?
+Why not encourage your child to make lunch?